Alfred Waterhouse: Domestic buildings

 During his career Waterhouse built or made major alterations to around ninety houses for clients of varying wealth.
 The clients were largely upper middle class rather than aristocrats.
 The houses ranged from country cottages, parsonages, suburban houses mainly in the expanding cities of the Victorian age to large country houses.
 In the 1860s and 1870s Waterhouse received an increasing number of commissions for larger country mansions from bankers and industrialists.
 Later in his career from around 1880, Waterhouse received fewer commissions for houses, fashions were changing.
 Late Victorian taste was turning to houses in the Queen Anne Style and in the Arts and Crafts style, both of which were at odds with Waterhouse's robust style.

 From the late 1860s, Waterhouse lived in Reading, Berkshire, and was responsible for several significant buildings there.
 These included, alterations to and a new stable block (1861–62) at his parents' home Whiteknights House, his own residences of Foxhill House (1867–68) both houses are now used by University of Reading.
 Waterhouse built a new country house for himself at Yattendon, called Yattendon Court (1877–78), demolished c.1926.
 Foxhill House was built with the main block containing the hall, morning room, drawing room and dining room, upstairs were five bedrooms, two dressing rooms and a night and day nursery.
 The servants wing projected to the east, it was hidden by a conservatory to its south.
-There were was an attached stable yard with servants bedrooms above the coach house.
+There was an attached stable yard with servants bedrooms above the coach house.
 Yattendon Court was a larger house, built from red brick with terracotta decoration, with light coloured stone mouldings, with a tile roof.
 It was in an early Tudor style with some Gothic details.
 There was a four storey battlemented tower on the west side, there were gables and prominent chimney stacks.
 The house was sited on knoll 400 feet above sea level, to provide good views.
 The house was entered from a porch to the north, leading to the large hall, the drawing room and library were to its south, a corridor stretched east of the hall.
 The rooms laid out to the south of the corridor were the dining room and school room, with the butler's pantry and housekeeper's room to the north.
 The kitchen, servants' hall and scullery were in a block to the east. there were separate, stables, coach house, laundry and kitchen garden.
 The landscaping of the grounds was carried out by Edward Milner from 1878, and included planting 3,000 trees, evergreens and rhododendrons, a small lake was also created and a rose garden was laid out.
 The cost of Yattendon was £11,865.